 - Part tolerances 1% of dimension or 0.001″

 For questions or a quote please contact us at Wunder-Mold or at 707-448-2349.

-As a plastic molding company with years of experience in the field, we strive to provide the optimal solution for each client based on individual requirements.
-We can help with the design and development of new custom injection moldings or help reduce the cost of manufacturing parts based on an existing part design.
+As custom plastic injection molders with years of experience in the field, we strive to provide the optimal solution for each client based on individual requirements.
+We can help with the design and development of new components or help reduce the cost of manufacturing parts based on an existing part design.
 We offer:

 - Custom-molding complex parts to specification

 - Service & on-time delivery

 - Flexible working relationship